gwforsyth/project/README.md

 will need to be more careful with adding things in future.

 #31.01.14
-yesterday I forgot to upload the files which were produced from the python script which preprocessed the dataset data.
+yesterday I forgot to upload the files which were produced from the python script which preprocessed the dataset data. these are the genes.txt, expression.txt and probes.txt.

 #03.02.14
-Just uploaded a script which contains the commands to create python classes.
+Just uploaded a script (models.py) which contains the commands to create python classes.
 This script was based on a script which Dr Martin had written to which I changed to fit my data.
 There is only one class in the script so far; the gene class

 #04.02.14
 Since I have a virtual machine set up on my laptop I can work on my project at home.
-To save recreating all the tables in MySQL again, a file was created which contained all the necessary information using the command mysqldump
+To save recreating all the tables in MySQL again, a file (mysql.txt) was created which contained all the necessary information using the command mysqldump

 #11.02.14
 Have now added a samples and a cell class to the models script.
 Within the samples and gene class the expression values are found and the average calculated.

 #14.02.14
-Have started to write a webpage script to where users will be able to query the models script.
+Have started to write a webpage script(webpage_script.txt) where users will be able to query the models script.

 #18.02.14
-The webpage now a an query box which links to the cgi script but an error is returned.
+The webpage now a an query box which links to the cgi script (script.py) but an error is returned.
 Will leave it at that so project report can be written